 Granted China, Albania, Türkiye, North Macedonia, India Australia, Liechtenstein, Italy, Norway, Malta, Denmark, Belgium, United Kingdom, Greece, Netherlands, Switzerland, Spain, Slovenia, Austria, Cyprus, Finland, France, Bulgaria, Slovakia, Poland, Latvia, Ireland, Estonia, Germany, Luxembourg, Portugal, Czechia, Sweden, Japan, Korea, Republic of, Taiwan, Province of China, United States of America, Hong Kong

-Filed China, Albania, Serbia, Türkiye, North Macedonia, India Australia, Canada, Liechtenstein, Italy, Norway, Malta, Denmark, Belgium, United Kingdom, Greece, Netherlands, Hungary, Croatia, Switzerland, Spain, San Marino, Slovenia, Austria, Romania, Iceland, Cyprus, Finland, France, Bulgaria, Slovakia, Poland, Latvia, Ireland, Estonia, Germany, Luxembourg, Portugal, Czechia, Lithuania, Monaco, Sweden, Korea, Republic of, United States of America
+Filed China, Albania, Serbia, Türkiye, North Macedonia, India Australia, Canada, Liechtenstein, Italy, Norway, Malta, Denmark, Belgium, United Kingdom, Greece, Netherlands, Hungary, Croatia, Switzerland, Spain, San Marino, Slovenia, Austria, Romania, Iceland, Cyprus, Finland, France, Bulgaria, Slovakia, Poland, Latvia, Ireland, Estonia, Germany, Luxembourg, Portugal, Czechia, Lithuania, Monaco, Sweden

-Not in force World Intellectual Property Organization (WIPO), Argentina, Morocco, Tunisia, Serbia, Bosnia and Herzegovina, Cambodia, Montenegro, Moldova, Republic of World Intellectual Property Organization (WIPO), Hungary, Croatia, San Marino, Romania, Iceland, Lithuania, Monaco, Japan, Bahamas
+Not in force World Intellectual Property Organization (WIPO), Argentina, Morocco, Tunisia, Serbia, Bosnia and Herzegovina, Cambodia, Montenegro, Moldova, Republic of World Intellectual Property Organization (WIPO), Hungary, Croatia, San Marino, Romania, Iceland, Lithuania, Monaco, Japan, Korea, Republic of, Bahamas

 MPP Licence(s)